mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 the :code:`help` target as the default.

 The :code:`help:` target itself is comprised solely of echo statements, which just print their text onto the terminal.
+If we expand out the :code:`$(ECHO)` macro, subtituting the macro's value for its name in the code, the top "echo" line would be...

+..  code-block:: bash

+    @cmake -E echo "=== PawLIB Static Library ==="

 If we were adapting this Makefile for another project, we would need to change the title line, just below :code:`help:`.
 Otherwise, this is universal across